thejohnha/tips/index.md

 # Process the "next" account
-Let's say an employee parts ways and you want to stop paying for their Google Workspace account, just edit the above files, search for all instances of say `username2` and update to the next account you want to process.
+Let's say an employee parts ways and you want to stop paying for their Google Workspace account, just edit the above files, search for all instances of `username2` and update to the next account you want to process.

 # Backup